clrobert/file_scraper/README.md

   + Is also secretly a web spider
   + Download files by extension
+  + Site and Extensions as command-line params

 Future features:

   + Testing
   + Code cleanup, better exceptions
-  + Site, Keywords, and Extensions as command-line params
+  + Keywords as cl-params
   + Multithreaded
   + Follow links by keyword
   + Download files by keyword and/or extension